 This stew is called a fragrant spring stew for good reason.
 Stews are often rich and heavy, but this one here, is quite the opposite.
 A simple selection of veggies are cooked in white wine and broth, perfumed with delicate herbs and spices and then covered in a beautiful cashew cream.
 Served over a simple orzo and, for good aesthetic and artistic measure, puff pastry leaves adorn the top.
 Their crispness complements the creamy sauce and the entire combination elevates this humble stew to a whole new delight.
 Simply beautiful!

 Fragrant Spring Stew With Orzo & Crispy Pastry Leaves

-500g mini orzo pasta, (or any small shaped pasta or other grain)
+500g mini orzo pasta, (or any small shaped pasta, rice, or other grain)

 1 yellow onion, peeled & finely chopped

 2 medium leeks, finely chopped